boltops-tools/sonic/docs/_docs/tutorial-execute.md

 <img src="/img/tutorials/ec2-console-run-command.png" class="doc-photo" />

+### Polymorphic Filter

+The `sonic execute` command can understand a variety of different filters.
+The filters can be a list of instances ids or a list of EC2 tag names.
+Note, ECS service names are *not* supported for the filter.

-You can execute a command with a list of filters seprated by commas.
-For example, this will run the uptime command on any server with a tag value of hi-web-stag,hi-clock-stag, or hi-worker-stag.
+Here is an example, where the uptime command will run on any server with a tag value of hi-web-stag,hi-clock-stag, or hi-worker-stag.

 ```sh
 sonic execute hi-web-stag,hi-clock-stag,hi-worker-stag uptime